 However, this is not the case.
 If you or a loved one are being harassed, there are options.
 First and foremost, the law is on your side.
 In Tennessee, harassment is a Class A misdemeanor.
 Under certain circumstances and conditions, it can be a Class E felony.

 If you are the victim of harassment or think you may be, you have rights.
-While it can seem difficult in the moment, remember that you do not have to be subjected to this detrimental form of treatment.
+While it can seem difficult at the moment, remember that you do not have to be subjected to this detrimental form of treatment.
 When you think you may be the victim of harassment, seek assistance.